Politically Correct Rant about the Uproar

 I shared the challenge with some ladies during a prayer meeting.
 I asked them to agree in prayer with me that peace would cover this individual and draw him into a personal experience with Christ that would break through the discouragement and despair.

-I did not ask for him to stop bothering me.
+I did not ask him to stop bothering me.
 I did not ask for the situation to be fixed.
 I asked for the heart to be touched.

 My focus changed and when it changed the roar was gone.

 Every time the enemy attempts to stir the roar back up – I go to my knees.
-I am investing more time praying peace than I am in trying to fix the person or the situation.
+I am investing more time praying for peace than I am in trying to fix the person or the situation.

 Will I be that one?